 Staging of Pheo/Para

-This may differ between regions, but I attach the US version here – they are not normally too different.
+This may differ between regions, but I attach the US version here from my pathology source (based on the official sources) – they are not normally too different.
 Read here.

 The classic symptoms of Pheochromocytomas and Paragangliomas are those attributable to excess adrenaline production.
 Often these patients will have recurring episodes of sweating, headache, and a feeling of high anxiety.

 - Headaches (severe) (one of the classic triad of symptoms, see below)

 - Excess sweating (generalized) (one of the classic triad, see below)

 - Racing heart (tachycardia and palpitations) (one of the classic triad, see below)

 - Nervous shaking (tremors)